erigontech/diagnostics/README.md

 ./_bin/diagnostics --tls.cert _demo-tls/diagnostics.crt --tls.key _demo-tls/diagnostics-key.pem --tls.cacerts _demo-tls/CA-cert.pem
 ```

-This may take a while.
-Expect to see a TLS Handshake error in the terminal
+This may take a while (and currently there is no way to tell if it's ready in terminal, just try to open browser UI).
+There could be TLS Handshake error in the terminal.
+Also, your browser may tell you it is "unsafe".
+Proceed anyway, it cannot be unsafe in the way browser means because it's running on your machine.

 The above command can also be run with **Make**: